- Six possible issues you may face on your way to improve data quality

 2. Develop your requirements and objectives

-Don’t forget to set an approximate timeline for implementing a data quality improvement plan as it depends on the scale of your organization.
+Don’t forget to set an approximate timeline for implementing a data quality improvement plan, as it depends on the scale of your organization.

 3. Set priorities for different data sets

 Working on the quality of customer data and the company’s internal data simultaneously is great.
 But if your budget is limited, you need to choose the improvement of which data is the priority for your business success and growth.
-By enhancing the quality of the data related to the customers’ personal information, you can personalize their experience and increase customer satisfaction.
+By enhancing the quality of the data related to the customers’ personal information, you can personalize their experience and increase customer experience and satisfaction.
 However, revamping the organization’s internal data can bring you just as much benefit.
 Having high-quality data about your staff, you can fully reveal the potential and talents of your employees and uncover how to optimize the processes within a company.

 4. Select technologies and tools to improve data quality